Updated: Mar 17

-Some exciting news with my Feng Shui endeavors…I’m working on a Tiny House!
-A friend, who is a healer and spiritual coach, has recently decided to live the tiny house life.
-Understanding the importance of energy, she asked me to consult on her home.
+Though I've worked on a lot of homes, one of my favorite projects was designing and working on the Feng Shui for a tiny house.
+A friend, who is another holistic health coach, has recently decided to live the tiny house life.
+Understanding the importance of energy, she asked me to consult on her home for the Feng Shui.

 Feng Shui’ing tiny houses can be a bit of a challenge.
 Many models of Feng Shui go off of buildings/structures with multiple rooms, and Tiny Houses are often just one big open space.
 You are also challenged with the practical and functional aspect of EVERY inch of space counts.
 This leads to many built-in pieces which leave little for rearranging.